 We have always believed that some of the greatest NFL stories have been left on the cutting room floor when it comes to players that didn’t play for the glamour teams.
 Such is the case for the best cornerback tandem in modern NFL history.
 During this offseason of condensed free agency, when it appeared Namedi Asoumgha might wind up with Darelle Revis to form the best conrerback tandem in decades.
 We had thoughts and images of Frank Minnifield and Hanford Dixon dancing in our heads.
 They were the best tandem in league history and yes better than Lester Hayes and Mike Haynes of the Los Angeles Raiders.
 Dixon and Minnifield starred and went to Pro Bowls together for 3 seasons.
 The most in NFL history.

 The Hayes / Haynes connection really was half a season, or at least it’s zenith.
 Alright they did have a good 1985 but what happened in 1984??
 Haynes joined the team in week 6 of 1983, and played on through the season but look up the Raiders 1984 statistics on defense after Super Bowl XVIII, abysmal.
+The Raiders were 25th against the pass in a 28 team league.
 Case and point Dan Marino threw for his 37th TD to break the all time touchdown record for a season and went on to throw for 470 yards and 4 TDs on them.
 They got scorched … Mark Clayton almost put up 200 on ’em…yet we digress.
 No one put yards on these two like that during their years together.
 Yet they don’t get their just due for being the terrific tandem that they were and should be receiving more looks when it comes to Hall of Fame Consideration.